-Deaf actress, 7, makes history in first ever all-signed TV advert break
+Deaf actress, 7, appears in all-signed TV advert break for hearing loss awareness week

 -

-Deaf actress, 7, makes history in first ever all-signed TV advert break
+Deaf actress, 7, appears in all-signed TV advert break for hearing loss awareness week

-A deaf seven-year-old actress is to make TV history as she kicks off the first ever advert break to be shown entirely in sign language on the British small screen.
+A deaf seven-year-old actress is kicking off one of the first ever advert breaks to be shown entirely in sign language on the British small screen.

 Maisie Sly, from Swindon, is leading the deaf-friendly campaign in a prime advertising slot on ITV during Coronation Street on Monday evening.